ThBreuer/ORB-Application/README.md

 ### Start ORB-Project

-1. Use windows file manager (e.g. explorer) to navigate to your ORB project.  (e.g. D:\Projekte\Template)
+1. Use windows file manager (e.g. Explorer) to navigate to your ORB project.  (e.g. D:\MyProjects\Template)

-2. Run batch _EmBitz.bat to start **EmBitz**
+2. Run batch `_EmBitz.bat` to start **EmBitz**

-3. Compile Project
+3. Compile project

-4. Start **ORB-Monitor** from file manager by calling _ORB-Monitor.bat or from **EmBitz** menu `Tools`-`ORB-Monitor`
+4. Start **ORB-Monitor** from file manager by calling _`ORB-Monitor.bat` or from **EmBitz** menu `Tools`-`ORB-Monitor`

 5. Use drop-down-list (located left top) to connect to the ORB

-6. Once connected you can download your App to the ORB from **ORB-Monitor** by pressing `Download Program` button or again calling **EmBitz** menu `Tools`-`ORB-Monitor`
+6. Once connected, you can download your App to the ORB from **ORB-Monitor** by pressing `Download Program` button or again calling **EmBitz** menu `Tools`-`ORB-Monitor`

-   - Start the App with green or yellow button on ORB-Monitor
+   - Start the application with green or yellow button on ORB-Monitor

    - Alternatively press button on the ORB (short or long key press)

-   - Press red button on ORB-Monitor or button on the ORB to stop the App
+   - Press red button on **ORB-Monitor** or button on the ORB to stop the application

-## Programming a Local Appication
+## Programming a Local Application

 There are some restrictions regarding the firmware: